dantxal/relay-workshop/workshop/04-usePaginationFragment/exercise.md

 ```

 - @arguments
 Use @arguments to declare "local" arguments to your fragments.
-Note that @argumentDefinistions are supposed to go right after fragment's type.
+*Note* that @argumentDefinistions are *supposed to go right after fragment's type*.
 ```jsx
 fragment Feed_query on Query @argumentDefinitions(
   first: { type: Int, defaultValue: 1 },